Generalised muscle weakness is not uncommon today; we eat too much white rice; it's deficient in thiamine.

-Our second smart doctor was Dr Takai Kanehiro, a medical doctor in the Japanese navy who observed that nearly a half of the Japanese sailors on a long voyage developed these strange symptoms, of whom 25 died of the disease.
-The diet was primarily white refined rice.
+Our second smart doctor was Dr Takai Kanehiro, a medical doctor in the Japanese navy who observed that nearly a half of the sailors on a long voyage developed these strange symptoms, of whom 25 died of the disease.
+Their diet was primarily white refined rice.
 He then drastically changed the diet of the sailors on a similar voyage, and only 14 cases of beriberi were reported with no deaths.

-Are you still eating refined white refined grains?
+Are you still eating refined white grains?

 Eventually, the observations of these three, and others who followed them, building on their reports, led to the discovery of certain essential substances in food that were other than protein, carbohydrate and fat.
 And so the first vitamin was discovered, B1, Thiamine, a deficiency of which leads to beriberi.